Xetibo/ReSet-Doc/sections/literature.typ

 attack vectors compared to a Turing complete language.
 The downside of this approach is that only plugins with a supported use case can be created.

+An example for a non-turing complete language are markdown languages like HTML.
+HTML only offers specific tags which cannot create any functionality beyond the documented functionality.

 #subsection("Security")
-Security in plugin systems is not an easy task.
 Developers want to rely on the plugin system in order to focus on their core systems, however, this puts the burden of development on other developers, which could potentially have malicious intentions.

 Similar concerns can be seen with browser extensions which are also just plugins, just for the browser itself.
 Some organizations require reviews from